 What are the disadvantages of a Sole Proprietorship?

-These are some of the demerits of a sole proprietorship.
+Some of the demerits of a sole proprietorship are as below:

-- A sole proprietor has limited access to capital.
-It is also more difficult for sole proprietors to secure loans from Banks and financial institutions such as HSBC or Hang Seng Bank as they have unlimited liability.
-This means that they may only have their own personal finances to fund the business.
+A sole proprietor has limited access to capital.
+It is also more difficult for sole proprietors to secure loans from banks and financial institutions such as HSBC or Hang Seng Bank as they have unlimited liability.
+This means that they may only have their personal finances to fund the business.

 At Paul Hype Page, we are well versed in corporate tax planning and can help ensure you make full use of the various rebates for businesses, to ensure you do not overpay for your taxes.
 This includes knowledge on existing Double Tax Avoidance agreements in the region and around the world, for wherever you decide to expand your business.